What is Gingham? A Guide to the Pattern and Fabric

 The origins of the word gingham can be found in Southeast Asia, particularly in Indonesia and Malaysia.
 The word "gingham" is believed to have been derived from the Malay word "genggang," which means striped.
 In these regions, gingham was traditionally woven using cotton and was characterized by its simple, two-color pattern.
 It was a durable fabric initially used for clothing, tablecloths, and other textiles.

-Gingham caught the eye of Dutch traders in the 17th century during their travels to Southeast Asia.
+Gingham cloth caught the eye of Dutch traders in the 17th century during their travels to Southeast Asia.
 They were drawn to the vibrant and eye-catching patterns of the gingham pattern.
 The Dutch began to import gingham to Europe, where it gained popularity.

 historical gingham shirt pattern